InitRunner

 Example

-initrunner create "A Python tutor that executes code examples and explains errors" \
+initrunner new "A Python tutor that executes code examples and explains errors" \

 --provider anthropic \